 🇺🇸 | ✅ Pros: Fee cut from 0.40% → 0.12% (Aug 2024) makes it highly competitive.
 SPDR (State Street) is a top-tier US asset manager, known for managing SPY (the world’s largest ETF).
 MSCI ACWI index is the most widely followed global index, making it a more "standard" choice than Amundi's Solactive-based index.
 More trading volume & liquidity than newer, smaller ETFs.

 ❌ Cons: Not the cheapest: 0.07% (Amundi) vs. 0.12% (SPDR) is a 71% relative difference, which adds up over decades.
 Tracking difference in the past is not extremely consistent.
 SPDR has a record voting against sustainability initiatives. | A strong choice for European investors who prefer a well-established index (MSCI ACWI) and a reputable US asset manager (SPDR) over the absolute lowest cost and sustainability matters.
 If you value MSCI branding, liquidity, and a proven fund provider, SPDR MSCI ACWI (0.12%) is an excellent option.
-However, if cost efficiency is your #1 priority, Amundi (0.07%) remains the cheapest alternative. | | Invesco FTSE All-World
+However, if cost efficiency and sustainability is your #1 priority, Amundi (0.07%) remains the better alternative, since the Asset Manager has poor responsibility scores. | | Xtrackers FTSE All-World

 FWIA € FWRA €$ FWRG £ FTWD €$ FTWG £